Our vets.

 - Bachelor of Science, Animal Science, Texas A&M University, College Station

-Away from work, Dr. Marin enjoys weight lifting and outdoor activities such as kayaking and hiking.
+Outside of the hospital, Dr. Marin enjoys weightlifting and outdoor activities such as kayaking and hiking.
 She has a cat named Norman.

-- Bachelor of Veterinary Medicine, University College Dublin, Ireland
+- Doctor of Veterinary Medicine, University of Arizona, Tucson

 Catherine Strey